git-town/git-town/website/src/commands/set-parent.md

 > _git town set-parent_

-The _set-parent_ command changes the parent branch for the current branch.
+The _set-parent_ command changes the parent branch for the current branch and updates associated proposals online.
 It prompts the user for the new parent branch.

-Ideally you run [git sync](sync.md) when done updating parent branches to pull the changes of the new parent branches into their new child branches.
+This command does not update the commits on the branches.
+To update the commits, run [git sync](sync.md) afterwards to pull the changes of the new parent branches into their new child branches.

 Let's say we have this branch hierarchy: